Celebrating National Family Caregivers Month

 Here are some of the hurdles of caregiving:

 - Morning.
 The majority of family caregivers are working mothers with school-aged children.
 The morning involves readying the kids for school, making sure their loved one has everything they need, and lastly, preparing herself for work.

 - During the day: Up to 70% of family caregivers are responsible for handling their loved one’s medications.
 Family members with more severe conditions are more likely to need more direct management.
-Additionally, the caregiver must make sure the right medication is taken correctly, as well as ensuring the medication list is current.
+Additionally, the caregiver must make sure the right medication is taken correctly and ensure the medication list is current.

-- Throughout the workday: 6 our of 10 family caregivers work either full time or part-time.
+- Throughout the workday: 6 out of 10 family caregivers work either full-time or part-time.
 Many have to cut their hours, take a leave of absence, or quit their job to care for their loved ones.

 - Evening: Caregivers must help prepare meals for their loved ones, in addition to the rest of the family.
 Nutrition is critical for maintaining one’s health (physically, emotionally, and mentally) and quality of life.

 - Late night: This time of night may be the only time that the caregiver can take for herself.
 Having the chance to take a step back and recharge is critical for preventing caregiver burnout and adequately caring for a relative.